 The common cold tends to resolve itself without external help, but there really isn’t much you can do to make your immune system attack that cold faster.

 So what do you do about colds?
-Really, the CDC makes the best recommendations for treating the common cold:
+The CDC makes the best recommendations for treating the common cold:

 - Stay at home while you are sick